santolucito/santolucito.github.io/COMS1002/2/index.md

 - Improvise, though you can plan most of the piece ahead of time.
 Even with most of the code pre written in a separate window, you should be experiment with new values for random seeds, loops, pitch values, etc during the "performance"
 - Generally, adhere to the Live Code Manifesto

-Some language features you should use include:
+Some language features you *must** use include:

-- setting a random seed
+- setting a random seed (5 points)
-- sync'ing loops
+- sync'ing live loops (5 points)
-- loops, for example ```3.times do...```
+- loops inside a live loop, for example ```3.times do...``` (5 points)
-- samples
+- play samples (5 points)
-- synths
+- use a synths (5 points)

 The recording should last roughly 10 minutes.
 Note that in order to achieve this length, you will need to improvise a bit with your code in real-time.
 Do not try to plan out all 10 minutes exactly ahead of time.

 ### What to hand in?

 - A link to the public posted video recording of your live code performance in Sonic Pi.
 The description field of the video should contain a short (at least 2 paragraphs, more if you like) write-up highlighting interesting moments in the performance or lines of code you thought were creative.
+Submit this link as a .txt file.

 ### How am I graded?